top of page

 IMPORTANT

-Head torches are mandatory so please do not put this piece of kit in your HEXHAM bag
+Head torches are mandatory so please do not put this piece of kit in your HEXHAM bag.
+They MUST be carried from the start.

 Bags over the weight limit will not be transported due to legal weight restrictions of the vehicles used.
-Please don't pack the kitchen sink!
+Please don't pack everything and the kitchen sink!

 MANDATORY KIT LIST